Florida — Statewide

 Florida divorces routinely involve high-stakes decisions that can’t be unwound once entered: equitable distribution of marital homes, business interests, and retirement accounts under § 61.075; permanent or durational alimony awards under § 61.08; parenting plans and timesharing schedules under § 61.13.
 Once a Final Judgment is entered, modification is hard, expensive, and limited.

-Before you settle, before you mediate, before you sign — a senior independent read on whether the strategy you’re paying for is actually the right one for your situation can change the trajectory of the case.
+Before you settle, before you mediate, before you sign — an expert independent read on whether the strategy you’re paying for is actually the right one for your situation can change the trajectory of the case.

 Who in Florida benefits most

-• Clients whose counsel is performing well — who simply want confirmation from an independent senior reviewer.
+- •Clients whose counsel is performing well — who simply want confirmation from an independent expert reviewer.

 What the engagement covers

-Stage two is the band engagement: a full review of the case file, an issue map, a posture analysis, strategy options, a written report, and two 30-minute video calls.
-Standard turnaround is 14 business days; expedited and rush options are available.
+The engagement includes a full review of the case file, an issue map, a posture analysis, strategy options, a written report, and follow-up video calls.
+Standard turnaround is 30 days; faster timing is discussed at the consultation.

 Full band pricing and inclusions live on the Second Opinion page.